savchyndd/auto-pulse/README.md

 ## Project Overview

-This project is for a car rental company.
+This project is the adaptive site for a car rental company.
+Site with filters and added favorite adverts and developed the design by the technical specifications.
 It is built on ReactJS with SASS and uses mockapi.io for interacting with the database.

 > [![Front-End - GitHub Pages](https://img.shields.io/badge/Front--End-GitHub%20Pages-FFDD00?logo=github&labelColor=0057B7)](https://savchyndd.github.io/auto-pulse/)
 > [![Front-End - GitHub Repository](https://img.shields.io/badge/Front--End-GitHub%20Repository-FFDD00?logo=github&labelColor=0057B7)](https://github.com/savchyndd/auto-pulse)